marian-code/wikipedia-music-tags/code_changelog.md

 - all docstrings are written
 - docs are finished
 - bumping version to 0.2.0-alpha
+- build is broken again at readthedocs despite PySide2 installing!!

 ### 10.10.2019
 - now we have cover art search that is resumable, the load more button